Varunmanoj/US-Time-Converter/README.md

 -	 Lightweight and fast, built with accessibility and optimization in mind.
 -	 Keyboard shotcuts for quick navigation
 -   Offline Supports
+-   Knolege Article about the various time Conversions

 ## Motivation
 Scheduling meetings between clients and teammates in different time zones can be challenging.
 Existing tools mostly provide current-time conversions, but this tool allows users to convert any specified time with acurate 12 Hour Format.